boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 {{sec-eh}} addresses three first issues.

-If an implementation determines that it includes an extension header, that it does no support, then the exact observed code of that extension header will be echoed in the ipv6ExtensionHeadersFull IE. How an implementation disambiguates between unknown upper layers vs. extension header is not IPFIX-specific.
+If an implementation determines that it includes an extension header that it does no support, then the exact observed code of that extension header will be echoed in the ipv6ExtensionHeadersFull IE. How an implementation disambiguates between unknown upper layers vs. extension headers is not IPFIX-specific.

 ## tcpOptions Issues